 Guangyu's research agenda is motivated by the aspiration to forge an intellectual link between practitioners and accounting researchers.
 This synergy not only fosters mutual enlightenment but also aims to inform regulators, policymakers, and influence the future curricula of accounting education.

-Currently, Guangyu's primary focus centers on the demand side of accounting information, such as sell-side analysts and institutional investors, as well as the supply side of such information, including financial accountants and investor relations officers.
+Currently, Guangyu’s primary focus is on the demand side of accounting information, particularly sell-side analysts and institutional investors.
+He is also interested in the supply side of such information, including financial accountants and investor relations officers.

 Published and working papers: